 \section{GPUTreeShap}

 Algorithm~\ref{alg:treeshap} has properties that make it unsuitable for direct implementation on GPUs in a performant way.
-Conventional multithreaded CPU implementations of Algorithm~\ref{alg:treeshap} achieve parallel work distribution by instances~\cite{ChenG16,lightgbm}.
+Conventional multi-threaded CPU implementations of Algorithm~\ref{alg:treeshap} achieve parallel work distribution by instances~\citep{ChenG16,lightgbm}.
 For example, interpretability results for input matrix $X$ are computed by launching one parallel CPU thread per row (i.e., data instance being evaluated).
-While this approach is embarrassingly parallel, CPU threads do not correspond directly to the notion of GPU threads.
-If threads in a warp take divergent branches, performance is reduced, as all threads must execute identical instructions when they are active~\cite{divergent}.
+While this approach is embarrassingly parallel, CPU threads are different from GPU threads.
+If GPU threads in a warp take divergent branches, performance is reduced, as all threads must execute identical instructions when they are active~\citep{divergent}.
 Moreover, GPUs can suffer from per-thread load balancing problems---if work is unevenly distributed between threads in a warp, finished threads stall until all threads in the warp are finished.
-Additionally, GPU threads are more resource constrained than their CPU counterparts, having a smaller number of available registers due to limited per-SM resources.
+Additionally, GPU threads are more resource-constrained than their CPU counterparts, having a smaller number of available registers due to limited per-SM resources.
 Excessive register usage results in reduced SM occupancy by limiting the number of concurrent warps.
 It also results in register spills to global memory, causing memory loads at significantly higher latency.